darryldecode/laravelshoppingcart/README.md

 | cart.removed($id, $cart)         | When an item is removed                 |
 | cart.clearing($cart)             | When a cart is attempted to be cleared  |
 | cart.cleared($cart)              | When a cart is cleared                  |

+**NOTE**: For different cart instance, dealing events is simple.
+For example you have created another cart instance which you have given an instance name of "wishlist".
+The Events will be something like: {$instanceName}.created($cart)

+So for you wishlist cart instance, events will look like this:

+* wishlist.created($cart)
+* wishlist.adding($items, $cart)
+* wishlist.added($items, $cart) and so on..

 ## License